OpenTOSCA/update-site.opentosca.org/README.md

 # OpenTOSCA Update Site

-> Update site for 3rd party dependencies used by OpenTOSCA Eclipse/OSGi projects.
+> Update site for third-party dependencies used by OpenTOSCA Eclipse/OSGi projects.

 The update site will be generated using Maven's dependency plugin and Tycho's plugins to generate a P2 repository.